NVriezen/ZelEngineDocs/source/getting_started/installation.rst

 What's Next?
 ------------
 Now that you have everything setup, you can start creating your game.
-You may check out the :ref:`Quick Start<quickstart>` section to help you get up to speed.
-There is also a :ref:`Migration Guide<migrationguide>` to help you migrate from a different engine to the Zel Game Engine.
+It is **highly recommended** to read the :ref:`Migration Guide<migrationguide>` first.
+It will be the best way to get you familiar with the Zel Game Engine.
+It will explain the differences between this engine and the ones you are used to.

+After that you can take a look at the :ref:`Quick Start<quickstart>` section to start writing your first code.
+Don't forget to keep the :ref:`Migration Guide<migrationguide>` at hand for when you don't understand something.
+It will definitely help you out.

-If you prefer to dive straight in, there are some :ref:`Examples<examples>` available and you can dig through the :ref:`API Reference<api>`
+If you prefer to dive straight in, there are some :ref:`Examples<examples>` available and you can dig through the :ref:`API Reference<api>`.
+Some pages have *"Click Me"* sections which give you an in-depth explanation about the code.